Littlefield Agency Logo

 In short, this means you might reach fewer people on a different platform, but they might be better prospects who are more apt to choose your B2B brand.

 Ready to explore your B2B company’s social media options beyond Facebook?
-Budget and audience permitting, add some or all of these five to your marketing menu:
+Budget and audience permitting, add some or all of these seven to your marketing menu:

 1. Instagram.
 Facebook owns Instagram, so it’s an obvious next step, especially to target the millennial crowd.
 In fact, you can manage your Facebook ad campaigns on Instagram and vice versa.
 This lowers the barrier to entry because you won’t need as much help if you’re accustomed to Facebook advertising.